-Compaction grouting or Low mobility grouting (LMG) is when a stiff to plastic grout is injected into the soil under pressure.
+Compaction grouting or Low mobility grouting (LMG) is when a stiff to plastic grout is injected into the soil under pressure for sink hole remediation.
 It expands in the soil as a relatively homogeneous mass and at the same time it is forming a bulbous shaped grout mass around the point of injection.
 The soil surrounding the grouted area is displaced and at the same time compacted.
 Compared to other grouting techniques, the grout material neither penetrates into the pores of the in-situ soil nor are local cracks formed.

 Grout casing is drilled down into bedrock